fhidalgor/mutagenesis_visualization/docs/index.rst

 API Description
 ===============

-In here, you will find the :ref:`class`, methods and :ref:`functions` used in this API.
+In here, you will find the :ref:`classes`, methods and :ref:`functions` used in this API.

 .. toctree::
    :maxdepth: 2